Iandiehard/diag-client-lib/README.md

 Diagnostic Client Library and also learn [how to use diag-client-lib](#how-to-use-diag-client-lib)

 ### Build and Install

+#### In Linux :-
-The following packages needs to be installed in order to build and install Diagnostic Client library:-
+The following packages are needed to build and install Diagnostic Client library:-

 | Package                                                       | Usage             | Recommended version |
 |---------------------------------------------------------------|-------------------|---------------------|